Tiger Roll

 Highlights (Source: RacingTV On YouTube):

-Finally, we move on to take a look at the most recent winner of the highly prestigious Randox Grand National Steeple Chase, which last took place at Aintree back in April 2024.
+Now, we move on to take a look at the 2024 winner of the highly prestigious Randox Grand National Steeple Chase.
 It was I Am Maximus, who was ridden by Paul Townend.

 The other two spots in the top three in this race were filled by Jack Kennedy’s Delta Work and Rachael Blackmore’s Minella Indo, who had to settle for a second and third place finish respectively in the end.